 Your supervisor will support you in planning and writing your thesis.

 Every student is assigned an individual supervisor from the academic teaching staff.
 The allocation of supervisors for fieldwork and theses is based as much as possible on matching the expertise and areas of specialization of the staff with the research interests of students.

 Your supervisor will function as your adviser during the writing of your research proposal, your contact during fieldwork and your adviser during the thesis writing process.
-For more information about the academic teaching staff members and their specializations, see Academic staff.
+For more information about the academic teaching staff members and their specializations, see Meet the people.